ajaymahale/apijam/Module-2a/Labs/Lab 2/README.md

 # Use case

 You have an API that is consumed by trusted applications.
-You want to secure that API using the appropiate authentication mechanisms.
+You want to secure that API using the appropriate authentication mechanisms.

-This session would be a presentation of the proposed authentication worflow via the relevant Identitity Provider and Authentication services.
+This session would be a presentation of the proposed authentication workflow via the relevant Identity Provider and Authentication services.

-The demo adds authentication steps to the proxy you have build in the previous Labs.Optionaly you can have a look at this proxy that shows the end result of the workflow being created for the purposes of this demo.
+The demo adds authentication steps to the proxy you have build in the previous Labs.Optionally you can have a look at this proxy that shows the end result of the workflow being created for the purposes of this demo.

 http://apiadmin.atodnet.gov.au/platform/ato/proxies/Miguel-Hipster-Products-API/overview/5